Home Blog Third party cookies: What happens when websites share your data

 Modern browsers require third-party cookies to explicitly set SameSite=None and use HTTPS.
 This makes tracking more difficult and provides users with better security.

 JavaScript also plays a role in tracking.
-Scripts can read and write cookies using the document.cookie API, enabling sophisticated tracking behaviors.
+A JavaScript file loaded from a third-party service can read and write cookies using the document.cookie API, enabling sophisticated tracking behaviors.
 Third-party scripts can coordinate tracking across multiple domains and implement fallback mechanisms when cookies are blocked.

 Some tracking systems use multiple techniques simultaneously: